 The single biggest question we get asked is what people should use for home pain management: ice or heat.
-Both treatments are great natural remedies that most individuals can use easily and inexpensively for minor pains and injuries.
-When deciding which one to use, there are a few principals to keep in mind to make the choice easier.
+Both treatments are great natural remedies that most individuals can use easily and inexpensively for minor aches, pains and injuries.
+When deciding which one of these options to use, there are a few principals to keep in mind to make the choice easier.

-Cold therapy (also known as cryotherapy) constricts the blood vessels, therefore decreasing blood flow to the area, while also limiting muscle spasm and pain.
-If you have an injury you should apply cold therapy to the area to decrease pain.
+Cold therapy (also known as cryotherapy) constricts the blood vessels, therefore decreasing blood flow to the area, while also numbing muscle spasms and pain.
+If you have an injury you should apply cold therapy to the area to decrease pain, this is especially useful in instances where the pain is more constant and throbbing in nature.
 Cryotherapy is usually applied for 15-25 minutes, but never more than 40 minutes at a time because this could damage or destroy healthy tissue.
 During the application of ice, there are 4 phases of sensation that you will experience: starting from an intense cold to a burning, than an aching and finally numbness.
 You must recover normal skin temperature before applying ice once again, which could take approximately 45 minutes.

-People with sensation loss or compromised circulatory systems should use caution as you may not be able to properly monitor your response to either the heat or cold application.
+People with sensation loss or compromised circulatory systems should use caution when using either heat or cold, as you may not be able to properly monitor your response to either the heat or cold application.

 If you are still questioning whether heat or ice is appropriate for you, please contact us with your questions or concerns.